 Gerry was going to be at the house anyway, I thought very silently to myself, “why not rip up a tiny bit more flooring?
 And add some paint.
 And a new potty.
 And let’s throw in a new sink while we’re at it, right?”
 I mean, I can’t have this amazing-looking basement with a grungy, old potty, can I?
 What would the neighbors think?
 Besides, this space was gross, and on the honey-do, please fix it checklist, to begin with…see, that’s an insight into how I talk The Boy into these crazy ideas.
 Gerry’s here already, and you don’t have to lift a finger.
 I mean, it’s totally and completely logical.
 He begrudgingly agreed with a handshake of no more after this.
 And ya, I crossed my fingers on that promise.
 So without further ado, let’s get into this bathroom renovation already.

-Bathroom Renovation Questions In My DMs
+Bathroom Renovation Questions

 - Will it look anything like Potty Paradise?
 Nope!
 Well, there will be some white subway tile from Clé because I heart it so, but that is the only resemblance.
 Oh, and that brass trim is used as edging.